umbraco/Umbraco.AuthorizedServices/README.md

 It has three implementations:

 - `AesSecretEncryptor` - default implementation that is using a standard `AES` cryptographic algorithm for encrypting/decrypting values based on the provided `TokenEncryptionKey`.
 - `NoopSecretEncryptor` - provides no encryption saving the provided token as is.
-Used by default if no `TokenEncryptionKey` is provided.
 - `DataProtectionSecretEncryptor` - additional implementation that uses the `IDataProtectionProvider` interface for providing data protection services.

-Switching the encryption engine to `DataProtectionSecretEncryptor` can be done in code, adding these two lines:
+Switching the encryption engine to for example `DataProtectionSecretEncryptor` can be done in code, adding these two lines:

 ```
 builder.Services.AddDataProtection();